rush-rs/rush/crates/rush-interpreter-vm/README.md

 # VM Interpreter Backend

-A rush interpreter using a micro-compiler alongside a VM for its runtime.
+A rush interpreter leveraging a micro-compiler alongside a VM for its runtime.

 ## Running rush Code